-If you watch the owners of extremely profitable businesses whenever they are running a product launch, you’ll see how they always focus their marketing messages on “entering the conversation that is going on inside the prospects head.”
+If you watch what the owners of extremely profitable businesses are doing, you can often see great case studies in how to create a more profitable product launch using list segmentation.
+By segmenting your subscribers, you can focus your marketing messages by “entering the conversation that is going on inside the prospects head.”

 You can see how it’s done if you watch Jeff Walker as he rolls out his new Product Launch Masterclass – Click Here to watch the process in action.